techlover10/StochasticSoundscape/README.md

 - `sudo pip3 install -r requirements.txt`
 - `sudo apt-get install ffmpeg

+To initialize the submodule dependencies, run the following:
+`git submodule update --init --recursive`

 ### Usage
 Stochastic Soundscape uses two types of source material, **structural** and **samples**.  **Structural** data is analyzed to generate the stochastic transition matrix from which the **samples** will be assembled.